Job Description Summary

-Responsibilities: The successful candidate will develop and maintain a nationally and internationally recognized, extramurally (government and industry) funded research program in the area of avian physiology.
-The specific areas may include avian reproductive, endocrine, digestive, or stress physiology, or developmental.
+The successful candidate will develop and maintain a nationally and internationally recognized, extramurally (government and industry) funded research program in the area of avian physiology.
+The specific areas may include avian reproductive, endocrine, developmental, digestive, or stress physiology.
 The candidate will be expected to actively seek extramural funding for their program and collaborate with other scientists within, but not limited to the Colleges of Agriculture, Veterinary Medicine and/or Science and Mathematics as well as Extension specialists/agents and poultry industry leaders on avian physiology research.
-The ideal candidate will complement existing programs in nutrition, gastrointestinal development and health, growth biology, applied meat science, and food safety.
+The ideal candidate will complement existing programs in nutrition, gastrointestinal development, health, growth biology, applied meat science, and food safety.

 The candidate is also expected to actively engage in scholarly activity related to instruction, including, but not limited to teaching courses, participating in curriculum revision and enhancement, seeking funding for the teaching program, and mentoring undergraduate students.
-The incumbent will develop and teach two (2) undergraduate-level foundation poultry science courses and one (1) graduate-level course in animal physiology.
+The incumbent will update and teach two (2) undergraduate-level foundation poultry science courses (POUL 1000 Introductory Poultry Science and POUL 3060 Poultry Breeding, Fertility, and Hatchability) and develop one (1) graduate-level course in comparative animal physiology to be taught every other year.
 The candidate’s teaching responsibilities and/or appointment may change in accordance with the candidate’s expertise and needs of the department.
 Development of a strong graduate student training program is expected.
-The candidate will participate in graduate (and undergraduate) education by mentoring graduate and undergraduate students, chairing and serving on graduate committees, supervising thesis and dissertation research, and publishing the research results with their students in reputable, peer-reviewed journals.
+The candidate will participate in graduate (and undergraduate) education by mentoring graduate and undergraduate students, chairing and serving on graduate committees, supervising thesis and dissertation research, and publishing research results in reputable, peer-reviewed journals.

 As a land-grant institution, all Auburn University faculty are expected to be supportive of and contribute to all three land-grant mission areas – Research, Teaching, and Extension – regardless of the assignment split specified in the position announcement.